morganross/docstosaurus/README.md

 You can configure the TOC heading levels either per-document or in the theme configuration.

 The headers are well-spaced so that the hierarchy is clear.

----

-#
-here is some logic for ALLOW EMPTY FOLDERS

-do i have children?

-if yes then folder, if no,

-DO ANY OF MY SIBLINGS HAVE CHILDREN?

-if yes then file, if not  then folder

-this prevents the creation of a set of empty subfolders unless one subfolder contains at least one file or subfolder fix is just to put one empty file at the bottom of a directory structure, or to specify a "fixer empty file to be deleted" line as a child of empty parent ditory in a direcotry of childess folders

-specifty to make empty folder